 Search our directory

-Studio 54 continued its tradition of mixing people from various worlds--think Martha Graham and Calvin Klein--at the Fashion Rocks Broadway event, which mixed the worlds of fashion and theater.
+NEW YORK Studio 54 continued its tradition of mixing people from various worlds--think Martha Graham and Calvin Klein--at the Fashion Rocks Broadway event, which mixed the worlds of fashion and theater.
 Featuring performances by a group of young Broadway divas wearing clothes by up-and-coming fashion designers, the event raised more than $150,000 for nonprofit Fashion Cares New York (forgive them if the name sounds like something Absolutely Fabulous' Edina Monsoon might have come up with).

 The fashion industry group will in turn provide grants for two New York breast examination centers that give exams to women who otherwise can't afford to have them, as well as a grant to Broadway Cares/Equity Fights AIDS.
 The event was put together by singer Spring Gross, one of the founders of Fashion Cares and the first performer of the evening.